alexisperumal/machine-learning-challenge/README.md

 Individual models were further tuned in individual notebook files.

 The best overall result was Random Forest with 91.1% accuracy on the test set using 13 featues.
 Feature tuning was looked at using both feature importances resulting from the GridSearch analysis and also Recursive Feature Elimination.
 With RFE, the top 13 features were selected.
 (Natural breakpoints existed at 7 features and 13, with dimishing returns beyond 13.)
+The .sav file was saved with verification of the idential results when the model was loaded from the .sav file.

 Overall, Random Forest wroked well for this dataset test set despite the 1.0 training data score possibly suggesting some amount of over fitting.

+Lastly, there was a question on if encoding of the y categorical variable, one hot encoding style, would impact the model result or performance.
+This was implemented in a variant notebook.
+The outcomes were identical although the processing time was a bit slower - however, we don't know if the slowdown was caused by a different state of the computer when the variant was run.